Asaf-Zanjiri/python-screenshare/README.md

 Since it was an old project, the code is a bit messy, since I don't plan on doing anything with it I won't tidy up the code and make it more professional, but it should be good enough if you're looking for python screenshare examples.

 I've made both TCP version and a UDP version.
+On both versions the screenshare app resolution is resizable.

 The TCP version averages on around 10fps on my local network.
 The UDP version averages on around 30fps on my local network.